 We present our financial statements in Canadian dollars.
-While we have sourced debt in United States dollars for the Hyatt Regency Cleveland hotel and Renaissance Hotel in Cleveland Ohio, and the new Marriot contract.
+To create a natural hedge we have sourced debt in United States dollars for the Hyatt Regency Cleveland hotel and Renaissance Hotel in Cleveland Ohio, and the Marriot Hotels our US assets.
 However, a significant fluctuation in the Canada/US exchange rate could impact our net income after tax that is reported in Canadian dollars.
 Currency variations can also contribute to variations in sales at our hotels and resorts from: United States residents visiting Canada and Canadian residents travelling to the United States.